polyrainbow/neno/README.md

 * Powerful full-text search
 * Tap-to-link: One click is enough to link one note to another
 * File overview: All files in one view
-* Dark mode: Eye-friendly note-taking at night time
+* Light and dark mode

 ## Getting started